Storyflow

 To build a game design document with AI, start with the one-line vision and three pillars, define the core loop and mechanics, map the systems and progression, and build the world and characters.
 Then use an AI canvas to draft each section from your notes and to pressure-test the design for holes and contradictions.
 Keep it living by linking sections instead of burying them, and make it visual so the team keeps it open.
 A GDD is a decision log, not a design essay, and AI handles the drafting and maintenance while you make the design decisions.

-To build a game design document with AI, start with the one-line vision and three pillars, define the core loop and mechanics, map the systems and progression, build the world and characters, then use an AI canvas to draft each section from your notes and pressure-test it for holes.
-Keep it living by linking sections instead of burying them, and make it visual so the team keeps it open.
+To build a game design document with AI, start with the one-line vision and three pillars, define the core loop and mechanics, map the systems and progression, and build the world and characters.
+Then drop your rough notes on an AI canvas, ask the AI to draft each section from those notes, and ask it to pressure-test the design for holes and contradictions.
+Keep it living by linking sections instead of burying them in a long scroll, and lay it out visually so the team keeps it open.
+The whole first draft takes an afternoon, not a weekend.

 Key takeaways: